 Just make sure to avoid putting any important information around the edges of the frame, because it could get cut off.

 Read our full guide to Instagram Reels sizes.

 When Instagram first debuted the Reels feature in 2019, users could only post Reels up to 15 seconds long.
-In 2022, users have a choice of four Instagram reel lengths up to 90 seconds each.
+In 2022, users who film Reels in the app have a choice of four Instagram reel lengths up to 90 seconds each.
 That means you’ve got a full minute and a half to dazzle your audience.

-But should you actually use all 90 seconds?
+But should you actually use all 90 seconds (or 15 minutes)?
 Not always.
 It totally depends on the Reel itself.
 In general, aim for user-friendliness when you’re deciding how long to make an Instagram Reel.

 Longer Instagram Reels come in handy for more time-consuming stories, how-to guides, tours, and more.